|Guaranteed ATAR||80 This is the ATAR level at which an offer of admission is guaranteed, subject to any other non-ATAR criteria being met.|

 |Intake||February or July|

-In this major, you will study engineering as well as basic science subjects.
-As you progress, emphasis will be placed on mining science and technology, which involves the study of soil and rock mechanics, explosive and rock breakage, materials transport, mining methods, mine planning, project evaluation and the environment.
+In this major you will study engineering as well as basic science subjects.
+As you progress, emphasis will be placed on mining science and technology, which involves the study of soil and rock mechanics, explosives and rock breakage, materials transport, mining methods, mine planning, project evaluation and the environment.

 You will need to complete at least 12 weeks of engineering work experience during the summer breaks, in order to graduate from mining engineering.